manovay/AP-Study-Guide-Generator/README.md

    - Process the PDFs by extracting their content, chunking the text, generating vector embeddings, and storing the results in a FAISS vector index.

 ## Notes
+- **Demo Video:**
+  We have also uploaded a demo video on our github to demonstrate our fully functional web app!
 - **PDF Warnings:**
   You may see warnings such as `unknown widths` or `ignore '/Perms' verify failed` during PDF processing.
 These are common with PyPDF2 when encountering non-standard PDF structures or permission entries.
 They can typically be ignored unless they affect the text extraction quality.